devonboyer/DBMessagingKit/README.md

 #####Message Bubbles#####
 - For complex message bubble layouts (such as Facebook Messenger) you can use a ```DBMessageBubbleController``` to figure out for you which message bubble should be displayed for a given message.
-- Message bubbles can be created by passing "template" images to an instance of ```DBMessageBubbleController```.
+- Message bubbles can be created by passing 'template' images to an instance of ```DBMessageBubbleController```.
-- Message bubbles will revert to the "default" message bubble if a top, middle, or bottom message bubble has not been specified.
-A "default" message bubble must be specified.
 - You can optionally return a message bubble (UIImageView) in the appropriate dataSource method of your choice or use the convience method ```messageBubbleForItemAtIndexPath:``` of a ```DBMessageBubbleController```.

 #####Input Toolbar#####